ChenPan311/PhotosRecyclerView-Android/readme.md

 <img src="samples/example1.jpg" width="200" height="400">

 By default, this recyclerView uses `GridLayoutManager` with a span of 4.

 To change the span just use `recycler.setSpanCount(YOUR_DESIRED_SPAN_COUNT : int);`

 you can change the layout manager by simply setting another layout manager :

 `recycler.setLayoutManager(new LinearLayoutManager(getContext(),HORIZONTAL/VERTICAL, false));`

 You can change the photos size in the recycler by simply calling `setImagesSize` function:

 `recycler.setImagesSize(WIDTH,HEIGHT : int);`
 **The width and height in dp!**

 <img src="samples/examplesize.jpg" width="200" height="400">

 You can change the color of the delete button by calling `setDeleteButtonColor` :

 `recycler.setDeleteButtonColor(R.color.ANY_COLOR : int);`

 <img src="samples/examplecolor.jpg" width="200" height="400">

 You can change the place holder image with `recycler.setPlaceholder(RESOURCE_ID : int);` .

-In order to add photos to the recycler just call `recycler.addPhoto(STRING_URL : string)` The url can be from the internet or from the external storage.
+In order to add photos to the recycler just call `recycler.addPhoto(STRING_URL : string)`,

+The url can be from the internet or from the external storage.

 Also there's an option to load the recyclerView with predefined urls :

 First create an `ArrayList<String>` :
 ```
 ArrayList<String> urls = new ArrayList<>();